 The source server (with the installed agent) can communicate with the replication servers in the target region's replication server network over TCP port 1500.
 This firewall rule is also added by CloudEndure.

-Configure the target blueprint
+Configure the target machine

 The Blueprint tab lets you set the properties of your target VM instance.
 For example, you can change the target network the VM is created in, or the internal IP, and so on.
 You can change these properties at any time after the agent is installed.
 You don't have to wait for replication to complete to modify these settings.
 These properties include:

-- The VM instance's machine type
+The target instance's machine type

 - The target VPC network/subnet